Digital Marketing for Nonprofits – Making your Mark Online

 • Segment your audience to target certain groups with specific appeals and campaigns

-Digital marketing today largely occurs in a multichannel context, meaning your audience encounters your brand and message through multiple platforms.
-This is so that you can better stay on their minds and strategically funnel them towards taking a desired action, like donating.
+Digital marketing today largely occurs in a multichannel context, meaning your audience encounters your brand and message through several platforms.
+This allows you to keep their attention and strategically funnel them towards taking a desired action, like donating or volunteering.

 What are the different forms of digital marketing for nonprofits?

-Digital marketing is all about reaching your audience, no matter where in the world they may be, with engaging content and through the channels, they see every day.
-This means your marketing materials can take many forms and can be adapted to fit your specific needs and strategy.
+Digital marketing is all about reaching your audience with engaging content through the channels they use every day.
+This means your marketing materials can take many forms and adapt to fit your specific needs and strategy.

 Graphic design

-Graphic design is the strategic use of imagery and text to creatively convey a message to your audience.
-In the case of your nonprofit, you’ll be communicating your most important message: your story.
+Graphic design is the strategic use of imagery and text to creatively convey a message through visual branding.
+In the case of your nonprofit, you’ll be communicating your most important message: your story

 Web design

-Your website’s front-facing graphic design is only one piece of the puzzle.
-As the central online location for all things relating to your organization, your website should act as an anchor for your multichannel digital marketing efforts.
-This means your site needs to be designed in ways that actively facilitate engagement rather than hinder it.
+As the central online location for all things relating to your organization, your website should act as the anchor for your multichannel digital marketing efforts.
+This means your site’s design needs to facilitate visitor engagement.

 • Intuitive navigation